What does "accredited by the American Academy of Sleep Medicine" mean and why is it important that the Sleep Disorders Center have this accreditation?

 How long does an overnight sleep study last?

-A sleep study recording usually lasts around 8 hours.
+A sleep study recording usually lasts approximately 6-8 hours.

 What are the rooms like?